samartzidis/NanoWakeWord/README.md

 ## Why

 I was specifically looking for a simple wake-word library for C# that would run on desktop Windows/Linux and also on 64-bit Raspberry Pi devices.
-Amongst the currently available options, PocketSphinx was not performing adequately enough, SnowBoy was EOL, without source code and no Windows runtime support.
-Picovoice/Porcupine was performing well but had an annoying licensing and registration model.
-It tracks down library usage on startup (over the internet) and potentially bans you for life if their platform detects licensing violations, which I considered unacceptable.
-I was also unsure on how their licensing engine would behave if the was no internet connectivity for quite some time.
-Picovoice was clearly not hobbyist friendly.
+Amongst the currently available options, *PocketSphinx* was not performing adequately enough, *SnowBoy* was EOL, without source code and no Windows runtime support. *Picovoice/Porcupine* was performing well but had an annoying licensing and registration model.
+It tracks down library usage on startup (over the internet) and potentially bans you for life if their platform detects potential misuse.
+I was also unsure about how their licensing engine would behave if the was no internet connectivity for quite some time.

-From the above investigated options, openWakeWord had exceptionally good performance and was free - but Python-based.
+From the above investigated options, openWakeWord was the best choice as it had surprisingly good performance and it was free.
-Nonetheless, since its implementation was clear and simple enough - it was partially ported to C#.
+Since its Python implementation was clear and simple enough - it was partially ported to C#.

 ## Usage